Morocco's Ceramics Heartland: The Essential Travel Guide to Safi

 Wander through the medina

-Safi's historic medina boasts a captivating blend of architectural and cultural influences, reflecting the Portuguese, Moroccan, French and Jewish communities who coexisted here for centuries.
-Unlike the more polished and touristy medina of Essaouira, Safi's is more down-to-earth, surrounded by the sights and sounds of a busy industrial port.
+Safi's historic medina boasts a captivating blend of architectural and cultural influences, reflecting the Portuguese, Moroccan, French and Jewish communities who have lived here over the centuries.
+Unlike the more polished and touristy medina of Essaouira, Safi's is a little rougher around the edges, surrounded by what is a busy industrial port.

 Explore the Colline des Potiers